 - Johnson & Johnson/Janssen-Cilag COVID Vaccine.

 Seven days must have passed since the final dose of vaccine in a course of immunisation.
 Mixed doses count towards being fully vaccinated as long as all vaccines are approved or recognised by the TGA.
-Doses of Sinopharm BBIBP-CorV only count towards being fully vaccinated if the traveller is under 60 years of age on arrival in Australia.
 See the additional guidance on Sinopharm and Sputnik brand names below.

 Travellers who have not been vaccinated with the above doses or schedule do not meet Australia’s definition of fully vaccinated against COVID-19 for the purposes of travel into Australia.

 All children aged under 12 years and three months count as fully vaccinated for travel purposes.
 Special arrangements apply for certain returning Australian children aged 12-17 years who are not fully vaccinated.

 Travellers who cannot be vaccinated against COVID-19 because of a medical condition need to provide evidence as outlined on the Department of Health website.
 They should also check any requirements, particularly quarantine requirements, in the state or territory to which they are travelling.

 The TGA is continuing to evaluate other COVID-19 vaccines that may be recognised for the purposes of inbound travel to Australia in future.
 Information on the latest approved and recognised vaccines is available on the TGA website.